0xroku/0xroku/README.md

 Hi I'm Roku

-I'm a DeFi Degen beginning my journey to become a developer.
+I'm beginning my journey to become a DeFi developer.

 If you want to get in touch, you can contact me through one of the methods below: